ludvikalkhoury/DWL-Method/README.md

 Finally, we provide Tables of the Mean Absolute Error (MAE), Mean Absolute Error Percent (MAEP), and performance index (PI) calculated from all the fourteen (14) participants of the wrist-dataset and palm-dataset.

-If you use the dataset, please cite the paper as follows: Alkhoury, L., Choi, J., Chandran, V. D., De Carvalho, G., Pal, S., & Kam, M. (2022).
-Dual Wavelength Photoplethysmography Framework for Heart Rate Calculation Under Extensive Motion Artifacts.
-Sensors.
+If you use the dataset, please cite the paper as follows: Alkhoury, L., Choi, J., Chandran, V. D., De Carvalho, G. B., Pal, S., & Kam, M. (2022).
+Dual Wavelength Photoplethysmography Framework for Heart Rate Calculation.
+Sensors, 22(24), 9955.